-TEACHED is a short film series that candidly assesses the causes and consequences of our nation's race-based “achievement gap," looking at continuing inequalities in our public school system and taking viewers into those communities where the effects are most severe to hear what solutions the students, parents, teachers and others have to offer.
+TEACHED is a series of short documentary films that candidly address the causes and consequences of our nation's race-based “achievement gap," looking at continuing inequality in our public school system and taking viewers into those communities where its effects are most severe.

-Created by a former teacher and education advocate, TEACHED is meant to remind viewers of the promises made over half a century ago with the Supreme Court Brown v.
-Board of Education decision that all U.S. students would receive an equal education.
-The first set of TEACHED films, TEACHED Vol. I ,addresses some of today's most challenging education issues and are complimented by one-on-one interviews with national education leaders who are breaking traditional political barriers in their fight for education equality.
+Created by a former teacher and education writer, TEACHED is meant to remind viewers of the promises made over half a century ago in Brown v.
+Board of Education that all U.S. students would receive an equal education.
+The first set of TEACHED films, TEACHED Vol. I ,addresses some of today's most challenging education issues and are complimented by one-on-one interviews with national education leaders.

 WHO WE ARE

 Kelly Amis, Producer/Director — After graduating from Georgetown University, Kelly taught in South Central, Los Angeles as a charter corps member of Teach for America.
 She went on to earn an M.A. in Education Policy Analysis from Stanford University and research the Australian education system as a Fulbright Scholar.
-Amis has worked for U.S. Senator Dianne Feinstein and several education reform organizations, including the Thomas B. Fordham Foundation, the Sallie Mae Fund and Fight For Children.
+Kelly worked for U.S. Senator Dianne Feinstein as a Legislative Aide and several education reform organizations, including the Thomas B. Fordham Foundation, Building Hope and Fight For Children.
 TEACHED is her first film project.
-Read Kelly's blog here and watch interviews of Kelly here, here and here.
+Watch interviews with Kelly here, here and here.